grange85/ahfow-www/_posts/2021/2021-02-10-aretfacts-027-luna-mission-patch.md

 Between February and December 2019 the ever wonderful [Sonic Cathedral released 11 7" singles](https://www.soniccathedral.co.uk/singlesclub/) as by a range of fantastic artists.
 People who subscribed to the whole set received an extra bit of artwork and a special _something_ with each release.

-May's release was Luna's cover of Thunderclap Newman's {% track "Something In The Air" %} backed with the beautiful {% track "The Oort Cloud" %}/{% track "Kuiper Belt" %} and the bonus _something_ was a beautiful 'mission' patch modelled after the patches NASA astronauts had stiched to their suits.
+May's release was Luna's cover of Thunderclap Newman's {% ahfowtrack "Something In The Air" %} backed with the beautiful {% ahfowtrack "The Oort Cloud" %}/{% ahfowtrack "Kuiper Belt" %} and the bonus _something_ was a beautiful 'mission' patch modelled after the patches NASA astronauts had stiched to their suits.

 {% ahfowvideo "Bj6sUmG2Exw" "Luna - The Oort Cloud/Kuiper Belt" %}